 Medical technology continues to improve and innovate the way surgeons can perform surgery.
 Robotic surgery was approved by the FDA in 2005 and is a relatively new less-invasive technique, but different from both laparoscopic and open surgery.
 Before undergoing any kind of surgery for gynecologic cancer, … Continue reading

 South Florida Women’s Care offers several minimally invasive robotic surgery options, but it can be difficult to separate the true difference between all of these highly-technical terms as compared to traditional surgical methods.
 Read on to discover what makes robotic surgery such an incredible treatment for your medical condition! … Continue reading

 No one enjoys discussing STDs, but if you are an adult having sex, or you are a parent, it would be wise to learn some essential facts about STDs that everyone should know. … Continue reading

 Endometriosis is a much more prevalent issue than many people might think.
 In fact, fewer than 1/3 of women know what endometriosis is, despite it affecting approximately one out of every ten women in the United States.

 While ovarian cancer is only the ninth most common cancer in women, it is the leading cause of death for cancers of the female reproductive system.
-The ovaries are responsible for releasing eggs during ovulation and producing female hormones.
-Over … Continue reading

 You may be wondering what’s special about May 8-14?
 This week, we at South Florida Women’s Care encourage women to take the National Women’s Health Week pledge. … Continue reading

 If you’re scheduling your first gynecology visit and are curious what a gynecologist is, you aren’t alone.
-Many women have questions when it comes to seeing a gynecologist and when they should schedule an appointment.